karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 		</script>
 (using $ as a prefix to jQuery object variables is a convention I like, if you don't, don't use it.)

 Being able to turn a DOM element into a jQuery object is useful, as we'll see in a bit.
 However, the real power of the `jQuery` method (and jQuery in general) is its ability to take a CSS selector and turn that directly into a jQuery object wrapping the underlying DOM.
-This is nice for a couple reasons.
+This is nice for a couple of reasons.
 First, you probably already know how CSS selectors work.
 Second, CSS selectors have proven to be quite flexible and powerful at selecting elements.
 Knowing this, we can drop the call to `getElementById` from the above example and simply do:

 	var $main = $('#main');